HillaryDanan/abstraction-intelligence/papers/abstraction_developmental_spectrum.md

 **Piagetian stages:** Piaget (1954) proposed qualitative stages of cognitive development.
 The present framework differs in grounding stages in a specific computational operation (abstraction) rather than in domain-general structural properties (e.g., “formal operations”).
 However, the intuition that development involves qualitative transitions, not just quantitative growth, is shared.

 **Relational complexity theory:** Halford et al. (1998) proposed that cognitive development involves increasing capacity for relational complexity.
 This aligns closely with the stage 2–3 transition proposed here.
 The present framework extends this by proposing earlier (stage 1) and later (stage 4) stages and by explicitly connecting the progression to abstraction as a unifying operation.

+**Vygotskian scaffolding:** Vygotsky’s (1978) zone of proximal development and Wood, Bruner, and Ross’s (1976) scaffolding concept propose that cognitive capacities develop through structured interaction with more capable others.
+The present framework is consistent with scaffolding as one mechanism for providing the structured input higher-stage development may require, while remaining agnostic about whether scaffolding specifically (vs. structured exposure more generally) is necessary.

 **Levels of processing in working memory:** Cowan (2001) and Oberauer (2009) have proposed hierarchical models of working memory with multiple levels of representation.
 The present framework connects these levels to abstraction stages and embeds them in a broader developmental trajectory.